Positivity in T-Equivariant K-theory of flag varieties associated to Kac-Moody groups: Introduction

 \begin{lemma} For any $u,w\in W$,

 \end{lemma} In Section \ref{sec1} we show that the Richardson varieties $X^v_w := X_w\cap X^v \subset \bar{X}$ are irreducible, normal and Cohen-Macaulay, for short CM (cf. Proposition \ref{n5.6}).
-Then, we construct a desingularization $Z^v_w$ of $X^v_w$ (cf Theorem \ref{thm3}).
+Then, we construct a desingularization $Z^v_w$ of $X^v_w$ (cf. Theorem \ref{thm3}).
 In this section, we prove that various maps appearing in the big diagram in Section \ref{sec2} are smooth or flat morphisms.
+Though not used in the paper, we determine the dualizing sheaf of the Richardson varieties $X^v_w$ (cf. Lemma \ref{n7.3}).